apophys/SublimeManpage/README.md

 If you need some other sections, just append the section number to this list.

+## Exact match

+The plugin now supports an `exact match` functionality.
+You can turn it on/off either manually or from command palette.

 # Usage

 Use `Manpage: Open manual page` option, from command palette or on OS X